iridl/iridl.github.io/docs/_sources/admin/overview.md.txt

 configuration files directly.
 The configuration is managed by ansible, so changes should be made by modifying the ansible configuration and then applying it using `install.sh`.
-This process will be explained in more detail in the {ref}`Data Library Installation` section.
+This process will be explained in more detail in the {ref}`Data Library New Installation` section.
 ```

 In the typical configuration, `/data` is a mount point for a large storage